-A games tester traditionally works from home, though some opportunities are available to work on-site at a video game production company.
+Games testers traditionally work from home, though some opportunities are available to work on-site at a video game production company.
 Testers have no set daily schedule, but once a game is received, they may often have to adhere to strict deadlines for various portions of the game.
-Game developers often set an expected release date for their games, so it is vital that beta testers return quality information about problems as soon as possible.
+Game developers often set an expected release date for their games, so it is vital that beta testers return quality information regarding problems they encountered as soon as possible.

 A games tester spends long hours in front of a television or computer screen and performs repetitive motions with their hands.
 While an office or space assigned specifically to the job of game testing is not required, it is important for gamers to work in a quiet and relaxing environment in order to devote their full attention to game play.

 Game Tester Video Games Tester Video Game Tester Beta Games Tester Games Testers Beta Game Tester